spryker/spryker-docs/docs/sdk/dev/extend-the-sdk.md

----
-title: Extend the SDK
-description: Find out how you can extend the Spryker SDK
-template: howto-guide-template
-redirect_from:
-    - /docs/sdk/dev/extending-the-sdk.html
----
+# SDK development

 The SDK offers different extension points to enable third parties to contribute to the SDK without modifying it.

 From simple to complex, the SDK can be extended by:

-- Providing additional [tasks](/docs/sdk/dev/task.html) or [settings](/docs/sdk/dev/settings.html) via a YAML definition placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
-Those tasks can't introduce additional dependencies and are best suited to integrating existing tools that come with a standalone executable.
+- Providing additional tasks or settings via YAML definitions placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.yaml`.
+Those tasks can't introduce additional dependencies and are best suited to integrate existing tools that come with a standalone executable.
-- Providing additional tasks, [value resolvers](/docs/sdk/dev/value-resolvers.html), or settings via a PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
-Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php) and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
+- Providing additional tasks, value resolvers, or settings via the PHP implementation placed inside `<path/to/spryker/sdk>/extension/<YourBundleName>/Task/<taskname>.php`.
+Those tasks need to implement the [TaskInterface](https://github.com/spryker-sdk/sdk-contracts/blob/master/src/Entity/TaskInterface.php), and need to be exposed by providing a Symfony bundle to the Spryker SDK, such as `<path/to/spryker/sdk>/extension/<YourBundleName>/<YourBundleName>Bundle.php`, following the conventions of a [Symfony bundle](https://symfony.com/doc/current/bundles.html#creating-a-bundle).
 This approach is best suited for more complex tasks that don't require additional dependencies, for example validating the content of a YAML file by using Symfony validators.
 - Providing additional tasks, value resolvers, or settings that come with additional dependencies.
-This approach follows the same guideline as the previous approach with the PHP implementation but requires building  your own [SDK docker image](/docs/sdk/dev/building-flavored-spryker-sdks.html) that includes those dependencies.
+This approach follows the same guideline as the previous approach with the PHP implementation but requires building  your own [SDK docker image](./build.md) that includes those dependencies.

 To extend the SDK, follow these steps.